Last Updated on June 26, 2023 by lindseymahoney

 I am so glad that I overcame my fear of such a permanent change because the fresh coat of paint made all of the difference in this space and it was super simple!

-This dated stone fireplace is now a fun focal point for our kids’ playroom.
+This old stone fireplace surround is now a fun focal point for our kids’ playroom.

 Stone Fireplace Before